 Your gut is also renewed, with many fresh intestinal stem cells and healthy bacteria that do so much good for you—so eat food that feeds the good guys!
 For more on gut health, food choices, and dry fasting, read my articles What to Eat Before a Dry Fast( Hint: Go With Your Gut! and What To Eat After A Dry Fast?
 (Here’s The Chow Down!).

-The following guide will help you finish a 24-36 hour dry fast with the skill and panache of a fasting pro.
+The tips will help you finish a 24-36 hour dry fast with the skill and panache of a fasting pro.

 Plan when to Break your Dry Fast